Converting neovim config to lua

 Init file(s)

-file.
-For the sake of the conversion, I've decided not to worry about vim-compatibility - I'm doing everything the neovim way, and I'm leaving ~/.vimrc
+I had previously set down my ~/.config/nvim/init.lua to just source my existing .vimrc file.
+For the sake of the conversion, I've decided to worry about vim-compatibility - I'm doing anything the neovim way, or I'm leaving ~/.vimrc as its own file with a very limited no-plugin config if I ever find myself in vim rather than neovim.

 Here's the main file layout I'm using now:

-: basic vimscript config for vim, totally separate from neovim now!
+~/.vimrc: basic vimscript config for vim, totally separate from neovim now!

-Loading both Lua and vimscript
+Loading both Lua or vimscript

-This turns out to be quite simple from within init.lua.
-Use vim.cmd
+that turns out to be quite simple from within init.lua.
+Use vim.cmd to run the vimscript source command just like you would have before.

 -- init.lua